-What does the future of space advisory look like to best support a prosperous and equitable future?
+What does the future of space governance look like to best support a prosperous and equitable future?

 Dedicated legal clinic and advisory service to identify and address the future of space legal and policy issues as they relate to industry, government, and academia.